splanck/vc/docs/vcdoc.md

 recognized.
 Conditional directives are honored and support the `defined` operator along with numeric constants and the `!`, `&&` and `||` operators.

+The directive `#line <num> ["file"]` may be used to reset the reported line number (and optionally source file) for subsequent tokens.
+The preprocessor emits GCC-style markers such as `# 42 "path.c"` which are consumed by the lexer and do not appear in the parsed token stream.

 ## Compiling a Simple Program

 Example source files can be found under `tests/fixtures`.
 The simplest is